cj6046/cj6046/README.md

 # Contact Info

-The best way to get me (that I'm willing to post on such a public forum) is my LinkedIn profile:
+The best way to get me is my LinkedIn profile:

 https://www.linkedin.com/in/cjones-cs-student/